-Now here I am, six years later and I’ve learned a lot along the way.
+Now here I am, years later, and I’ve learned a lot along the way.
 Surviving the downsizing experience and mucking out the memories could fill an entire book of hair-raising chapters.
-But, today, I want to focus on the culture shock of moving into an adult life-style condominium.
+But today, I want to focus on the culture shock of moving into an adult lifestyle condominium.

 I’m not going to cover the more sensible details, like the importance of status certificates and reserve fund studies.
 You have lawyers for that.
 I’m here to expose some of the more grass roots survival techniques about condo living – the good, the bad and the ridiculous.

 Here are some of my secrets, unplugged.
 Consider me a stacked-unit whistle blower of sorts.
 The following pearls of sand were taken from my blog series, As The Condo Turns…

 All condos are not created equal.
 There are usually various floor plans available in every condominium building.
 While you may choose one suitable for your needs, there will always be another unit on a higher floor with a better view or more square footage etc.

 Too often, when you meet other condo owners, the first thing they ask is, “What unit are you in?”